-Though life with them was better than a children’s home, at least in those deprivation was obvious and shared.
+Life with them was better than a children’s home, but at least there deprivation was acknowledged and shared.

-Being the only child who didn’t belong was masked once the family gave her their surname and a new Christian name when she was baptised aged one.
+Being the only child who didn’t belong was masked once the family gave her their surname and a new Christian name at baptism.

 The father’s recently dead mother having been another Eleanor.

-It had been a relief to escape inarticulate squirming as, one by one, each sibling did well at university, while she dropped out of school to become a cleaner, certain she was the family “hopeless case”.
+Each sibling did well at university, while Nora dropped out of school to become a cleaner, certain she was a hopeless case.

-After her adoptive mother died the father became more irascible and a recluse and apparently had little interest in Nora.
+After her adoptive mother died, the father became more irascible and a recluse, showing no interest in Nora.

-By the time of his accident, Mark and his girlfriend had just separated and Nora was a nurse’s aide.
+By the time he came off his motorbike, Mark and his girlfriend had just separated, and Nora was a nurse’s aide.